visit-dav/visit/src/doc/dev_manual/LiveCustomerResponse.rst

 It is also important to distinguish between *response* and *resolution* here.
-A key goal in this process is to ensure that customer inquires do not go left unresponded for a long time.
+A key goal in this process is to ensure that customer inquires do not go left unanswered for a long time.
 However, *responding* to a customer inquiry does not necessarily mean *resolving* it.
 Sometimes, the only response possible is to acknowledge the customer's inquiry and let them know that the resources to address it will be allocated as soon as practical.
 In many cases, an *immediate*